 Keep in mind that not every insurer offers the same discounts, so it’s a good idea to check with your provider about any discounts you might be eligible for.
 It never hurts to ask, and you might be surprised by how much you can save.

 The key to finding the best rate?
 Shop around.
 The Baldwin Group can evaluate and compare over 150 trusted insurance companies to find the best option for your needs.
-Get your free, no-obligation homeowners’ insurance quotes now.
+Get your free, no-obligation homeowners insurance quotes now.

-Lower home insurance premiums with these practical tips:
+Reduce home insurance premiums with these practical tips:

 - Keep your credit score in good shape: Insurers often use your credit score to set premiums, as those with better credit tend to file fewer claims.
-If your credit score improves, let your insurer know—they may be able to lower your premiums.
+If your credit score improves, let your insurer know — they may be able to lower your premiums.

 Shopping around for the best home insurance rate takes time, but we make it easier.
 At the Baldwin Group, we do the comparison shopping for you, so you don’t have to spend hours gathering quotes.
-Get a no-obligation homeowners’ insurance quote today and find out how much you could save.

 Inexpensive home insurance: Is it worth it?